charlietango/gatsby-starter-netlify-cms/src/pages/index.md

         variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
+    - image: /img/coffee-gear.png
+      text: >
+        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
+No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+ABC
     - image: /img/tutorials.png
       text: >
         Love a great cup of coffee, but never knew how to make one?
 Bought a